-Employees authorized to make purchases on behalf of the company must do so honestly, prudently and only when necessary to the business of the company.
+Employees authorized to make purchases on behalf of the company must do so honestly, prudently, and only when necessary to the business of the company.
 These purchases must be made responsibly, conserving the company's resources, avoiding waste and allocating to appropriate accounts.
-Purchases must also comply with applicable laws, regulations and internal policies.
+Purchases must also comply with applicable laws, regulations, and internal policies.
 The company's Purchasing Manual, Corporate Credit Card Policy and Business Travel Rule are examples.
-Supporting documentation must always be obtained and submitted.
+Supporting documentation must always be provided.
+(Small purchases don't require receipts.)